FrostyFire1/GTNH_OC_SCRIPTS/README.md

 1. Storage (that's where your bees go)
 2. Scanner (Where you send your bees to be scanned)
 3. Output (Of the scanner)
 4. Garbage (Trash can not recommended.
 The program will look for reserve drones here when imprinting genese from a template bee.
-PREVENT IT FROM FILLING UP BECAUSE THE PROGRAM WILL CRASH)

 To run BreederTron3000 you must provide the mode and the target bee (if running breed mode) as an argument.
 Please note that the bee name is case sensitive.
 The general command is as follows:
 `BreederTron3000 programMode targetBee [OptionalArguments] [Flags]`